-General things like walking or sitting down and specific activities like sports or practicing yoga, become easier, safer and more fun with a strong core.
+General things like walking or sitting down and specific activities like sports or practising yoga, become easier, safer and more fun with a strong core.

 Outer body versus inner strength

 Many of us tend to use our outer body (limbs & superficial muscles) to move, especially when we are asked to move in a specific way like in yoga.
 It is important and can be very helpful to learn how to break the habit of moving only from the outer body.
 When we move only from the outer body we load unnecessary layers of tension onto ourselves.